MariaPennicchi/Reactive_Handover/Soft_handover_docker/README.md

 # Soft Handover Docker Container Installation

-Soft Handover is a project for safely performing human-to-robot handovers using Python, ROS, and Docker containers.
-This README provides step-by-step instructions to build and run the two containers.

 ## Important Note About the MoveIt Workspace

 The `moveit_ws` folder **is not included in this GitHub repository** because it is too large.